seung-lab/cloud-volume/README.md

 * bounded (bool:True, rw) - If a region outside of volume bounds is accessed throw an error if True or Fill the region with black (useful for e.g. marching cubes's 1px boundary) if False.
 * autocrop (bool:False, rw) - If bounded is False and this option is True, automatically crop requested uploads and downloads to the volume boundary.
 * fill_missing (bool:False, rw) - If a file inside volume bounds is unable to be fetched use a block of zeros if True, else throw an error.
-* cache (bool:False, rw) - If true, on reading, check local disk cache before downloading, and save downloaded chunks to cache.
-When writing, write to the cloud then save the chunks you wrote to cache.
-If false, bypass cache completely.
-The cache is located at `$HOME/.cloudvolume/cache`.
 * info (dict, rw) - Python dict representation of Neuroglancer info JSON file.
 You must call `vol.commit_info()` to save your changes to storage.
 * provenance (dict-like, rw) - Data layer provenance file representation.
 You must call `vol.commit_provenance()` to save your changes to storage.
 * available_mips (list of ints, r) - Query which mip levels are defined for reading and writing.